moorepants/eme185/content/pages/memos.rst

 The memo should present the findings of the preliminary external and internal concept generation process.
 We highly recommend making heavy use of graphical means to communicate the concepts along with accompanying textual information.
-All of your concepts will not fit into the standard memo format, so feel free to make the appendices longer as necessary to show the breadth of your work for this particular memo.

-You are welcome to use any process to generate concepts, but we recommend following the processes presented in class and in the text as a starting point.
+You are welcome to use any process to generate concepts, but we recommend following the processes presented in class and in the textbook as a starting point.

 Suggestions of what to include: